NAMI MC’s COVID-19 Continuity of Operations Plan

 NAMI MC Emergency Closing Decisions

 The NAMI MC Program Office is working remotely.
-Our Helpline is still operating during our normal hours.
+Our Helpline is still operating from 9 AM – 4 PM.

 NAMI Montgomery County Programs follow Montgomery County Public Schools closing decisions.
 NAMI MC Support Groups and Classes will meet online via Zoom.